 Solutions to achieve 55% GHG reduction by 2030

 The final objective of RETROFIT55 is to create an advanced web-based Decision Support System (DSS), that fuses digital twins of the different systems into an integrated digital ship model.
 The DSS will feature a catalogue of retrofitting solutions that are up-to-date and ready to be deployed at the end of the project and easily extendable afterward while developed and demonstrated at TRL 7-8, suitable for different ship types and operational contexts.
-The DSS will enable the user to configure the retrofitting by combining different options which are suitable for the specific ship type and comparing them in terms of life-cycle cost, return-of-investment and several KPIs, such as EEXI, CII.
-Referring to the ZEWT strategy, while primarily contributing to the design and retrofit, the implementation of the project will also intersect other topics, such as use of sustainable alternative fuels, energy efficiency, electrification and digital green.
+The DSS will enable the user to configure the retrofitting by combining different options which are suitable for the specific ship type and comparing them in terms of life-cycle cost, return-of-investment, and several KPIs, such as EEXI, CII.
+Referring to the ZEWT strategy, while primarily contributing to the design and retrofit, the implementation of the project will also intersect other topics, such as the use of sustainable alternative fuels, energy efficiency, electrification, and digital green.

 The consortium brings together universities and research institutions, three developers of the new technologies, a ship design office, software developers, ICT experts, a classification society, a ship-repair company, and two large ship operators.

 - Consiglio Nazionale delle Ricerche, Italy

 - Aalto University, Finland